 Baytown Nature Center, a 450-acre site on two peninsulas surrounded by three bays, is home to more than 300 species of birds, which depend on this area for migration, feeding or nesting year-round.
 Watch Sandpipers and Roseate Spoonbills feed in the shallow pools or take photos of the large egrets and herons wading through the muddy waters.
 This former residential subdivision is now dotted with wildlife photography blinds located in birding hotspots, and also includes fishing piers, scenic overlooks, a children’s playground area, a butterfly garden and a bird sanctuary.

 Of the 338 species of birds listed as Nearctic-Neotropical migrants in North America, 333 of them have been recorded in Texas, and you’re sure to spot a few in Conroe, which sits at where the Central and Mississippi Flyways converge.
-From fall to spring, the waters of the 22,000-acre Lake Conroe are home to these migrant birds as well as Bald Eagle and Osprey, and Red-breasted Nuthatch and Winter Wrens taking up residence along the shores.
+Year round, the waters of the 22,000-acre Lake Conroe are home to these migrant birds as well as Bald Eagle and Osprey, and Red-breasted Nuthatch and Winter Wrens taking up residence along the shores.
 Read about Lake Conroe's activities and birding here.

 To download high-res images, visit photo gallery.